About Agate Publishing

 Agate Publishing Internships

-• Publicity and marketing: produce press materials and mass mailings designed to stimulate media coverage and book reviews; communicate via phone and email with media organizations around the country; compile and organize media contact information.
+* publishing interns: produce catalog and press materials and mass mailings; review and inventory manuscript submissions; communicate via phone and email with media organizations around the country; compile and organize media contact information; produce social media postings; write and post website information.

 To apply, email a one-page cover letter and a resume to email@example.com, with the words Internship Application in the subject line of the message.